 When a person dies due to someone else’s negligence, the family and estate of the decedent can file a claim for wrongful death.
-At Hyland + Padilla, PLLC, our compassionate wrongful death lawyers can navigate the North Carolina legal system to help the family or estate seek compensation.
+At Hyland + Padilla, PLLC, our compassionate wrongful death attorneys can navigate the North Carolina legal system to help the family or estate seek compensation.

-In order to pursue a wrongful death claim, the surviving family members must appoint a personal representative of the decedent’s estate.
+In order to pursue a claim, the surviving family members must appoint a personal representative of the decedent’s estate.
 This personal representative must file the claim, and he or she receive the damages and has the duty to distribute the damage award.
 At Hyland + Padilla, PLLC, our personal injury attorneys in Durham & Raleigh can discuss your options and guide you through the process.

 The attorneys at Hyland + Padilla, PLLC are here to help you maximize your potential recovery*